FairPlay-AI/demographic_lookup/README.md

 ## Purpose

-This is a very simple-minded blob of code which estimates the racial and ethnic probabilities associated with surnames and gender probabilities associated with first names.
+This is a very simple code example which estimates the racial and ethnic probabilities associated with surnames and gender probabilities associated with first names.

 It is typically used as part of the CFPB implementation of Bayesian Improved Surname Geocoding (BISG) for racial and ethnic classification or its parallel for gender imputation.

 ## Installation

 ```shell
 $ pip install -r requirements.txt
 ```